Lucad44/tschuss/README.md

 # Command line options

 There currently are 5 command line options.
-You can find out about them via the `--help` option.
+You can find out about them via the `--help` command line option.

 # Customisation